SoulGrade/GAME-2338/Game-Reviews/DiceGame_Review.md

 * **Jester**-Has a list "moves" and when a "move" is use is replace with a new "move".
 The player can see the three next "moves" and can discard two matching "moves" to get two new "moves".
 LB-Use two mathing "moves" with out dice.

 ### Game Modes
-Each character has six episodes
+Each character has 7 game modes called "episodes".

 * **Episode 1: Introduction**-Stantard rules.